elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 And there are X prebuilt rules available to install When user opens the Add Rules page
-Then prebuilt rules available for installation should be displayed in the table When user installs one individual rule
-Then success message should be displayed after installation And the installed rule should be removed from the table When user navigates back to the Rule Management page
+Then prebuilt rules available for installation should be displayed in the table When user installs one individual rule without previewing it Then success message should be displayed after installation And the installed rule should be removed from the table When user navigates back to the Rule Management page